American Chesapeake Club

 8. Breeders with 20 years or more in the breed (meaning breeding, exhibiting, running in field trials or hunt tests, although not necessarily all of these) who meet the club membership requirement; number of litters bred; champions needed, can be invited to apply by a majority vote of the JBEC committee.
 They do not necessarily have to meet the seminar requirements but it is strongly recommended.

 The Judge /Breeders Education Committee will have final approval of the applications submitted to them.
-Actual appointments must be approved by the ACC Board.

 EXPECTATIONS OF MENTORS